 As we build back better from this pandemic, it is right and necessary that our health and care services are at the forefront.
 The pandemic underlined not only the dedication and skill of those in this sector, but also the necessity of a broader, more integrated health and care system.
 I welcome the intention to develop more joined up, integrated care between the NHS, Local Government and other partners including the voluntary and community sector, which will be vital in tackling the factors that affect the long-term sustainability of patient services.
 The Bill will make permanent some of the innovations we have seen as a result of the pandemic.
 These proposed reforms will also include proper accountability mechanisms, and give patients and the public the confidence that they are receiving the best care.

 These proposals have been developed in consultation with key stakeholders in this sector, and I am encouraged by the preliminary positive feedback received.
-In particular, the comments from Lord Stevens of NHS England, who has said that this Bill “will support our health and care services to be more integrated and innovative so the NHS can thrive in the decades to come”, are reassuring.
+In particular, the comments from Lord Stevens, who earlier this year said that this Bill “will support our health and care services to be more integrated and innovative so the NHS can thrive in the decades to come”, are reassuring.